codesanta142/Blood-Donation/README.md

 # Blood Donation
+- This project aims towards an interface for the hospitals and blood banks to maintain the records of donors, alongside keeping their all history.
+- This would further help to reduce the time to get blood availabilities in case of emergencies.

-An online blood donation portal where we can have access to all the activities such as registeration , issue of blood , donation of blood etc.
+- It has special features such as Donor registeration , donation of blood , issue blood , convert all the histories to the excel format etc.

 -----------------------------------------------------------------------------------------------